phenopackets/phenopacket-schema/docs/disease.rst

 ~~~~~~~~~~~

 This attribute is used to describe the stage of disease.
 If the disease is a cancer, this attribute describes
-the extent of cancer development, typically including an AJCC (i.e., Stage 0, I-IV), though other staging
+the extent of cancer development, typically including an AJCC stage group (i.e., Stage 0, I-IV), though other staging
 systems are used for some cancers.
 See `staging <https://www.cancer.gov/about-cancer/diagnosis-staging/staging>`_.
 The list of elements constituting this attribute should be derived from child terms of NCIT:C28108 (Disease Stage
 Qualifier) or equivalent hierarchy from another ontology.